-The MS&LR which transported fish from Grimsby was renamed as the Great Central Railway (GCR) in 1897, the year of Queen Victoria's Diamond Jubilee.
-Towards the end of that year, James experienced a final period of encounters with the law and with a new Superintendent of the Mercantile Marine Office, James Inkerman Miller.
+Towards the end of 1897, James experienced a final period of encounters with the law and with a new Superintendent of the Mercantile Marine Office, James Inkerman Miller.
 Superintendent Miller noted that James was cautioned and discharged on 16 September but that, on 22 November, he was again "Sent to Gaol for 21 days".
 The Hull Daily Mail for that day added that "He had a very bad record."